moshiko1988/js-modules-study/README.md

 		doStuffWith(args);
 	});

-We won't be doing much with EventEmitters proper, but rather classes that inherit from them.
+We won't be doing much with raw EventEmitters, but rather classes that inherit from them.
 One such class is `Stream`.

 ##Streams